X0rD3v1L/component-builder-and-renderer/README.md

 ## Overview

 Component Builder and Renderer is a powerful drag-and-drop form builder developed using React and Redux.
 This project allows users to create custom forms effortlessly with real-time rendering capabilities.
-With over 50 reusable components and a focus on optimizing performance and user experience, this tool is perfect for developers who need a flexible and efficient solution for form creation.
+With reusable components and a focus on optimizing performance and user experience, this tool is perfect for developers who need a flexible and efficient solution for form creation.

 ## Features